maxtoroq/DbExtensions/docs/api/DbExtensions/SqlBuilder/NextClause.md

 SqlBuilder.NextClause Property
 ==============================
 Gets or sets the next SQL clause.
-Used by clause continuation methods, such as [AppendToCurrentClause(String)][1] and the methods that start with "_".
+Used by clause continuation methods, such as [AppendToCurrentClause(String, Object[])][1] and the methods that start with "_".

 **Namespace:** [DbExtensions][2]
 **Assembly:** DbExtensions (in DbExtensions.dll)